-- Talent assessment and development programmes for current and future high potential leaders - Succession planning for core organisational, specialist and senior roles - Executive officer development programmes for volunteer officers - Review and update of TAPs programmes for officers - Individualised development initiatives for senior leaders - Induction programmes for new volunteer and career leaders
+- Talent assessment and development programmes for current and future high potential leaders. - Introduction of development roles focused on ensuring sufficient future leaders are available to the organisation. - Succession planning for core organisational, specialist and senior roles. - Executive officer development programmes for volunteer officers. - Enhancement of leadership component of our training and progression programmes for officers and executive officers. - Individualised development initiatives for senior leaders. - Induction programmes for new volunteer and career leaders.